AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-git-client.md

 1. The final step is to set up GitKraken on your machine by [directly signing in with your GitHub account](https://help.gitkraken.com/gitkraken-client/github-gitkraken-client/#sign-in-with-github).
 This will automatically provide you with the credentials you need to interact with GitHub without further setup.
-    - Note that you may need to manually copy/paste the Token displayed in your browser into GitKraken to complete the signin.
+    - Note that you may need to manually copy/paste the Token displayed in your browser into GitKraken to complete the sign-in.
     - You can also refer to the [GitKraken website](https://help.gitkraken.com/gitkraken-client/windows-subsystem-for-linux) for additional considerations (some of which are more advanced) for using GitKraken with WSL2.